-We have audited the accompanying financial statements of Windom Area Health, an enterprise fund of the City of Windom, Minnesota, and its discretely presented component unit, which comprise the statements of net position as of April 30, 2022 and 2021, and the related statements of revenues, expenses and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Windom Area Health (the Hospital), an enterprise fund of the City of Windom, Minnesota, and its discretely presented component unit, which comprise the statements of net position as of April 30, 2023 and 2022, and the related statements of revenues, expenses and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of Windom Area Health and its discretely presented component unit as of April 30, 2022 and 2021, and the respective changes in its financial position and its cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of Windom Area Health and its discretely presented component unit as of April 30, 2023 and 2022, and the respective changes in its financial position and its cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.